 Given all this, I want to be sure that you understand that I do not mean that “awakened” people never slip back to lower-energy ways.
 Our consciousness is dynamic, not static.
 We move throughout levels during the course of every day.

 We all dip into anger, frustration, and fear.
 We all have times of guilt, apathy, and shame.
 However, these episodes are temporary for those that are awake.
 They are more resilient and bounce back after a period of time to their current “set point.”

 This is not an exhaustive list of values associated with higher consciousness.
 And many of these signs overlap and are contingent upon each other.
-This list comes from my experience and I do it is helpful to you.
+This list comes from my experience and I hope that it is helpful to you.

 Want more?
-Here is a good blog post I found on sleepwalking that inspired me to write this post: http://personalexcellence.co/blog/sleepwalking/
+Here is a good blog post I found on “sleepwalking” that was my inspiration: http://personalexcellence.co/blog/sleepwalking/

 ¹Power vs. Force, p.
 95